Pregnant woman critically injured in Brockton double shooting

 BROCKTON, MASS.
-(WHDH) - Brockton police swarmed a triple-decker Tuesday evening after a double shooting that left a pregnant woman fighting for her life.
+(WHDH) - Brockton police swarmed a triple-decker home Tuesday evening after a double shooting left a pregnant woman fighting for her life.

 Officers responded to the home on North Main Street shortly after 5 p.m. after receiving reports that a woman had been shot, according to a release issued by the department.